"Actionable Insights to Fuel Your Growth"

 |

-Growing at a CAGR of 29.7%, the market will exhibit healthy growth in the forecast period (2022-2029).
+Growing at a CAGR of 30.15%, the market will exhibit healthy growth over the forecast period (2024-2032).

-By application, the transport segment is the leading segment in the market
+By application, the transport segment is the leading segment in the market.

-Rising demand for clean sources of energy to reduce carbon emissions is likely to boost the market growth
+Rising demand for clean sources of energy to reduce carbon emissions is likely to boost the market growth.

 Ballard Power Systems, Bosch, Hydrogenics, Ceres Power, Mitsubishi Hitachi Power Systems, Plug Power, and Bloom Energy are among the leading players in the global market.

-Asia Pacific dominated the market in 2021.
+Asia Pacific dominated the market in 2023.